webfactory/webfactory-visibility-filter-bundle/README.md

 This bundle provides a Doctrine Filter which handles visibility filtering for Entities transparently for a whole application, removing the need to repeatedly phrase the filtering in every repository method of an Entity.
-Most notably, the filtering also applies to Doctrine queries that bypass the repository, like Doctrine Collections for relationships.
+Most notably, the filtering also applies to Doctrine queries that bypass the repository, like relationships declared in the entity mapping.

 ## Getting started